History of the nude in art: Academicism

 A center of reference for the academic nude was the work of Ingres: according to Winckelmann's theory that the male nude could only express character, while the female nude was the only one that could reflect beauty, since this is more clearly shown in soft and sinuous forms, Ingres' nudes reflected a continuity in the stroke that gave his figures a rounded form, smooth texture and soft contour.
 As a result, academic art focused more on the female nude than the male, with figures of smooth form and waxy texture.

 One of the main representatives of academicism was William-Adolphe Bouguereau, who produced a large number of nude works, generally on mythological themes, with figures of great anatomical perfection, pale, with long hair and a gestural elegance not without sensuality (The Birth of Venus, 1879; Dawn, 1881; The Wave, 1896; The Oreads, 1902).
 Another exponent was Alexandre Cabanel, author of mythological and allegorical nudes that are a pretext to represent women of voluptuous and sensual beauty, such as his famous The Birth of Venus (1863).
 The same is the case of Eùgene Emmanuel Amaury-Duval, author of another Birth of Venus (1862).
 Jean-Léon Gérôme was one of the main representatives of academic orientalism, with works set in harems and Turkish baths in the purest Ingresian style, as well as mythological and historical themes (Phryne before the Areopagus, 1861; Moorish Bath, 1870; Pool in a Harem, 1876; Pygmalion and Galatea, 1890).
 Other artists were: François-Léon Benouville (The Wrath of Achilles, 1847), Auguste Clésinger (Woman Bitten by a Snake, 1847; Leda and the Swan, 1864), Paul Baudry (The Pearl and the Wave, 1862), Jules Joseph Lefebvre (The Truth, 1870; Mary Magdalene in the Cave, 1876), Henri Gervex (Rolla, 1878), Édouard Debat-Ponsan (Le massage au Hamam, 1883), Alexandre Jacques Chantron (Danae, 1891), Gaston Bussière (The Nereids, 1902), Guillaume Seignac (The Awakening of Psyche, 1904), etc.

-In Great Britain, Victorian society encouraged academicism as an official art that best expressed the puritanical morality prevailing in the circles of the bourgeoisie and nobility, with authors such as Joseph Noel Paton (The Quarrel of Oberon and Titania, 1846), Charles William Mitchell (Hypatia, 1885), Frederic Leighton (Psyche in the Bath, 1890), John Collier (Lilith, 1887; Lady Godiva, 1898; Tannhäuser on the Venusberg, 1901), Edward Poynter (Diadumene, 1884; Cave of the Storm Nymphs, 1903), Lawrence Alma-Tadema (A Favorite Custom, 1909), John William Godward (Venus at the Bath, 1901; In the Tepidarium, 1913; Nude on the Beach, 1922), Herbert James Draper (Ulysses and the Sirens, 1909), etc.
+In Great Britain, Victorian society encouraged academicism as an official art that best expressed the puritanical morality prevailing in the circles of the bourgeoisie and nobility, with authors such as Joseph Noel Paton (The Quarrel of Oberon and Titania, 1846), Charles William Mitchell (Hypatia, 1885), Frederic Leighton (Psyche in the Bath, 1890), John Collier (Lilith, 1887; Lady Godiva, 1898; Tannhäuser on the Venusberg, 1901), Edward Poynter (Diadumene, 1884; Cave of the Storm Nymphs, 1903), Lawrence Alma-Tadema (A Favourite Custom, 1909), John William Godward (Venus at the Bath, 1901; In the Tepidarium, 1913; Nude on the Beach, 1922), Herbert James Draper (Ulysses and the Sirens, 1909), etc.

 In Spain, Luis Ricardo Falero also had a special predilection for the female figure, with works where the fantastic component and orientalist taste stand out: Oriental Beauty (1877), The Vision of Faust (Witches going to their Sabbath) (1878), Enchantress (1878), The pose (1879), The Favorite (1880), Twin stars (1881), Lily Fairy (1888), The Butterfly (1893), etc.